christopherAlberts/Captains-Log/README.md

 **_Space: the final frontier.
 These are the voyages of the starship Enterprise..._**

-This is a cool lightweight daily systems loger.
+This is a cool lightweight daily systems logGer.
 Find out what's really happening inside your PC!

 ## Wanna Try It Out, It's only logical? ##

 Just follow these few steps to set up your own personal logger:

 1. Click on the big green button in the right hand conner, that says **Clone or download**.
 And select **Download Zip**.
-2. Once the Zip file has downloaded, exstract the folder and search for a file called **_Captains_Log.py_**.
+2. Once the Zip file has downloaded, extract the folder and search for a file called **_Captains_Log.py_**.
 *So this file is the heart and soul of this program, so whatever you do don't lose it, ok!*
 3. You'll need to edit the following 3 variables in this file accordingly.
 Do this with any text editor of your choosing.
-Make sure that each variable reference where that file is stored on your own system.
+Make sure that each variable references to where that file is stored on your own system.

 ```python
 # This is where all the powershell scripts are stored.
 (The Log_Script_Library folder)